 Quilt-Style Sleeping Bags

-When listing the best ultralight sleeping bags, mentioning quilts such as the Katabatic Gear Alsek 22F Quilt and Outdoor Vitals StormLoft Down TopQuilt 15 is important.
-This sleep system should remain fixed to a sleeping pad, with your body spinning rotisserie-style inside the pad and quilt sandwich.
+Quilts such as the Katabatic Gear Alsek 22F Quilt and Outdoor Vitals StormLoft Down TopQuilt 15 remain fixed to a sleeping pad, with your body spinning rotisserie-style inside the pad and quilt sandwich.
 Like hoodless sleeping bags, quilts also work with hooded jackets to reduce gear redundancy.

 Quilts have three real benefits.
 First, they keep weight low by making a sleeping bag “bottomless,” effectively leaving out fabric and down that would normally wrap underneath the body.
-Second, they increase comfort by making the width of the bag adjustable.
+Since the down under your body compresses in a normal sleeping bag, and thus doesn’t insulate very well, there’s little actual effective insulation lost with this system.
+Second, quilts can potentially increase comfort by making the width of the bag adjustable.
 Third, they ensure that the top of the bag — the area where condensation and frost will land — never ends up underneath the body, where the moisture could get pushed through the fabric into the down.

 The main downside of a quilt is its susceptibility to drafts.
 Futzing with straps and cords can also be annoying, especially after a long day when all you want to do is sleep.